airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 ### Benefits of a local virtual machine

-* Better Security
+* Better Security.
-* Ease of Access
+* Ease of Access.

 ### Downsides of a local VM:

-* Hardware costs
+* Hardware costs.
-* Single point of failure
+* Single point of failure.

 ### Use Cases